 My default task manager or a to-do list – or whatever it is that you want to call it – is Google’s built-in task list.
 It’s been working good for me for quite some time.
-On my Android phone, I used Gtasks.net app and on the iPhone, I haven’t really had the need for a third-party tasks app.
+On my Android phone, I used the Gtasks.net app, and on the iPhone, I haven’t really had the need for a third-party tasks app.

 - Multiple task lists

 - Quick access to starred tasks, today’s tasks, overdue

 Everyone starts off with the Pros but I’ll start with the Con because that’s the only turn off with an otherwise amazing app.
 It doesn’t sync with my Google account.
 Darn, right?

 That’s the only problem with this app but if the makers of Wunderlist (Wunderkinder) would tell you that they’ve got a website where it gets synced and from where you can manage things.
 Not for much.
 I still prefer Google tasks to anything else, so Wunderlist is one step short of awesome.

 But other than that, every little thing about Wunderlist is lovable.